LazyDelon/Web-Dev-Projects/Lesson 1 : Getting Started/README.md

 ## 🎓 HTML Input Types

-**The ‵<input>‵ HTML element is used to create interactive controls for web-based forms in order to accept data from the user; a wide variety of types of input data and control widgets are available, depending on the device and user agent.
-The <input> element is one of the most powerful and complex in all of HTML due to the sheer number of combinations of input types and attributes.**

 | **Value** |	**Description** |
 | ---- | ---- |
 | **button**	| **Defines a clickable button (mostly used with a JavaScript to activate a script)** |